Marketing funnels are a great way to think about how your website structure fits the journey users take before they make a purchase.

 - You can use remarketing techniques to bring people back to the cart, and try to convert them that way

 When you optimize for the smaller subset of people who can be converted, you’ll adjust your strategy to better suit their needs.
-That’s strategy that’s more likely to produce results compared to trying to win over everybody.
+That’s a strategy that’s more likely to produce results compared to trying to win over everybody.

 Marketing Funnel: Right Visitor, Right Intent, Right Metrics